-stated as a percentage of households' assets are markedly smaller in Poland than in the most economically developed countries in Europe.
+equities, bonds, life insurance and voluntary pension plans) BZGD research is conducted in the international research network called smaller in Poland than in the most economically developed countries in Europe.
 In 2016, they stood at 8.5% in Poland, while they were 17.8% of gross assets in the euro area.
 This disproportion is also very visible in absolute figures: EUR 3.5 thousand in Poland versus EUR 10.6 thousand in the euro area.
-On the other hand, financial assets, even though they are small, are a popular form in which Polish nationals accumulate financial means.
-90.8% of all households hold them, with deposits being the most popular form of accumulating financial assets (84.9% of all households have deposits).
-Households much more rarely invest their savings in mutual funds (3.8% of households), though on average the amounts involved are higher (median of EUR 19.6 thousand).
-NBP's research shows that the increase in financial assets (94% in two years) was the main driver of the growth in net assets.
+On the other hand, financial assets, even though they are small, are a popular form in which Polish hold them, with deposits being the most popular form of accumulating financial assets (84.9% of all households have deposits).
+Households much more rarely invest their savings amounts involved are higher (median of EUR 19.6 thousand).
+NBP's research shows that the increase in financial assets (94% in two years) was the main driver of the growth in net